daussho/0storage/README.md

 If you put `array of object` in `data`, it will use `insertMany()`, otherwise it will use `insert()`

 ## Query Builder
-All parameter listed must be sent even when empty.

 ### select
 Select column.